 Appropriately Uses Anti-Psychotic Medication

 In Eagle Health & Rehabilitation, 18.35% of Patients use Anti-Psychotic Medication

 This is the percentage of residents who were given antipsychotic drugs.
 While antipsychotic medications may be helpful for many patients, it is important to confirm these drugs are being used only where medically required.
 In limited cases, excessive reliance on these medications may indicate a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents prescribed antianxiety medications.
-Antianxiety drugs are prescribed to residents suffering from anxiety or depression.
+This tells you the percentage of residents who were prescribed antianxiety medications.
+Antianxiety drugs are given to residents experiencing anxiety or depression.

 Managing Depression Among Residents